 - It may also manage stock broker registration.

-SEBI (Securities and Exchange Board of India) has regional offices in New Delhi.
-There are regional offices for SEBI in New Delhi, Chennai, Kolkata, and Ahmedabad, along with a Mumbai headquarters.
-There are local offices of SEBI in Jaipur, Guwahati, Bangalore, Patna, Bhubaneswar, Chandigarh, and Kochi.
+SEBI has regional offices in New Delhi, Chennai, Kolkata, and Ahmedabad, along with a headquarters in Mumbai.
+SEBI has local offices in Jaipur, Guwahati, Bangalore, Patna, Bhubaneswar, Chandigarh, and Kochi.

 Objectives of SEBI